PiedWeb/140.css/README.md

 It do this in less than 140 lines of CSS.

-Want to know more and see a demo, look here :
+Want to know more and see a demo : [140.piedweb.com](http://140.piedweb.com/)

-...todo...

 - Write in less than 140 lines of pure CSS
 - 799 bytes with dark theme (gzip compressed)